CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     -   With a dictionary containing the links/URLS & notes to be displayed to the user.

 ### applications
-This where you'll find all the Python functions related to Application Notes.
+This where you'll find all the Python functions related to Job Applications.
+This file relates specifically to the 'ApplicationsHistoryRepository' & draws its 'job application' entries from the SQL table 'job_applications'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

 The files in this directory: